dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 What is Nullability?
 --------------------

-Lets say you're writing a Python program with your LLM assistant.
-You've reached some point where you need to do something with a variable called `num`.
+Let's say you're writing a Python program with your LLM assistant.
+You've reached a point at which you need to do something with a variable called `num`.
 Maybe you're building a list of numbers called `positive_nums`.
 How do you proceed?